MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/ns-setupapi-_sp_devinstall_params_w.md

 Set to force <a href="https://msdn.microsoft.com/library/windows/hardware/ff550917">SetupDiBuildDriverInfoList</a> to build a device's list of compatible drivers from its class driver list instead of the INF file.

-##### - Flags.DI_DIDCLASS

-Set if <a href="https://msdn.microsoft.com/library/windows/hardware/ff550917">SetupDiBuildDriverInfoList</a> has already built a list of the drivers for this class of device.
-If this list has already been built, it contains all the driver information and this flag is always set. <a href="https://msdn.microsoft.com/library/windows/hardware/ff551001">SetupDiDestroyDriverInfoList</a> clears this flag when it deletes a list of drivers for a class.

-This flag is read-only.
-Only the operating system sets this flag.

-##### - Flags.DI_DIDCOMPAT
+##### - Flags.DI_DRIVERPAGE_ADDED

-Set if <a href="https://msdn.microsoft.com/library/windows/hardware/ff550917">SetupDiBuildDriverInfoList</a> has already built a list of compatible drivers for this device.
-If this list has already been built, it contains all the driver information and this flag is always set. <a href="https://msdn.microsoft.com/library/windows/hardware/ff551001">SetupDiDestroyDriverInfoList</a> clears this flag when it deletes a compatible driver list.

-This flag is only set in device installation parameters that are associated with a particular device information element, not in parameters for a device information set as a whole.

-This flag is read-only.
-Only the operating system sets this flag.
+Set by a class installer or co-installer if the installer supplies a page that replaces the system-supplied driver properties page.
+If this flag is set, the operating system does not display the system-supplied driver page.

 ##### - Flags.DI_DONOTCALLCONFIGMG